hncpr1992/Kaggle_Quora/README.md

 552/3307 (Top 16%) with CNN.
 This rank is ***not*** on leader board because it is submitted after the deadline of the competition. ***This structure was first proposed by other kagglers*** <br>
 https://github.com/hncpr1992/Kaggle_Quora/blob/master/code/CNN_Keras.py<br>

-Both codes include ideas from other kagglers.
+The code include ideas from other kagglers.
 I learned a lot.

 Private Leader Board 660<br>
 https://www.kaggle.com/c/quora-question-pairs/leaderboard